We love children!

 As your child develops her teeth, we do not recommend a bottle of anything other than water at bedtime.
 Milk, juice and any other sweetened liquids have sugar that sit in the child’s mouth at night and can quickly lead to caries.

 As soon as teeth begin to erupt, use a soft-bristle toothbrush with a small head to clean your infant’s teeth.
 A tiny smear of child-safe toothpaste is appropriate to use at this time.
 Around the ages of 3-6 (once the child can spit out excess toothpaste), use a pea-sized amount of fluoridated toothpaste to clean your child’s teeth.
 Spit very well, but do not follow with a rinse of water.
 The goal is to keep a very small amount of fluoride on the teeth to reverse any early decay.
 A child’s teeth should be brushed at least twice per day.
 Flossing should begin when two side-by-side teeth erupt.
-We recommend that you brush and floss your child’s teeth for him until about age 7, when his motor skills have developed.
+We recommend that you brush and floss your child’s teeth for them until about age 7, when their motor skills have developed.

-The American Academy of Pediatric Dentistry recommends that children be seen by a dentist when her first tooth erupts or no later than his first birthday.
+The American Academy of Pediatric Dentistry recommends that children be seen by a dentist when their first tooth erupts or no later than their first birthday.
 Though this may sound early, learning proper pediatric oral hygiene techniques, checking for cavities, and watching for developmental problems is extremely important.
 We will also answer any questions you as a parent may have regarding your child’s teeth and how to keep them healthy.
 At this appointment, we start to develop trust and positive rapport with your child.
-We strongly believe that it is very important for your child to have a positive experience at the dental office as she will be a regular visitor for years to come!
+We strongly believe that it is very important for your child to have a positive experience at the dental office as he or she will be a regular visitor for years to come!

 We look forward to seeing you and your child at Clearwater Dental!